KristaRutz/animal-shelter-cs/README.md

 * Follow along To Do List Lesson
 * Animal Shelter Project
-* Struggles: PC user unable to host LiveShare when paired with a MAC/Epicodus user
+* Struggles: Storing enum values to database, PC user unable to host LiveShare when paired with a MAC/Epicodus user

 ## Setup/Installation Requirements